 With 3.7 million employees (2.8 percent of the workforce) now working from home at least half of the time, home offices need to be designed to nurture productivity and success.
-Technology should play an essential role in home office set ups.
-If it doesn’t, your working environment may be hampering your success.
+Home office gadgets and technology should play an essential role in home office set ups.
+If they don’t, your working environment may be hampering your success.

-To ensure your home office makes the grade and helps your business remain competitive, consider these 25 home office technology upgrades.
+To ensure your home office makes the grade and helps your business remain competitive, consider these 25 home office gadgets and other technology upgrades.

 Set Up VoIP

-The chances are you’ll have more than one phone service in your home – your landline and mobile.
-Installing a Voice over Internet Protocol (VoIP) in a home office can make voice calling simpler, cheaper and more efficient.
+Chances are you’ll have more than one phone service in your home — your landline and mobile.
+Installing a Voice over Internet Protocol (VoIP) in a home office can make voice calling simpler, cheaper and more efficient — the result of investing in a solution that comes with a mobile app.
+Using VoIP along with a mobile app enables you to work from anywhere, as long as you have internet.

 As the Computer Shopper notes: